 The ombudsman considers the information submitted by both parties and determines a case on the basis of what it considers to be fair and reasonable, with reference not only to the law, but other guiding principles.

 Whilst the court case had similarities to our Mr T’s case (both involved Careys, CL&P and Storefirst) it was not challenged by Mr Adams’ representatives on the same principles that we challenged the SIPP provider on in our case.

-If you’d like to know more call 0114 2664216 and have a chat with one of the Team.
-We’ll be happy to answer any of your questions regarding mis-selling and making claim and can help initially assess if you have a case – no obligation.
+If you’d like to know more about pension and SIPP mis-selling call 0114 2664216 and have a chat with one of the Team.
+We’ll be happy to answer any of your questions regarding mis-selling and making a claim.
+We can also help assess if you have a case with our free no obligation check.

 You are not required to use our services to pursue your claim.
 You can also seek further advice or shop around subject to any time limits within which a claim must be made.